 When the majority of Americans look at Washington, they see a broken, bureaucratic system that far too often fails to defend their interests.

-Last week, we all learned that the consequences of that failure can potentially be deadly.
+We all learned again recently that the consequences of that failure can be deadly.

-The inspector general for the Department of Veterans Affairs announced Wednesday that the Washington, D.C., VA medical center, which serves more than 98,000 veterans, was putting many of those veterans at “unnecessary risk”—risk stemming from use of dirty equipment, lack of necessary medical supplies, and the possible use of recalled gear.
+The inspector general for the Department of Veterans Affairs announced April 12 that the VA Medical Center in Washington, D.C., which serves more than 98,000 veterans, was putting many of those veterans at “unnecessary risk”—risk stemming from use of dirty equipment, lack of necessary medical supplies, and the possible use of recalled gear.

 What made this announcement especially noteworthy was that it was an “interim summary.”
 In other words, the inspector general believed the crisis at the D.C.
 VA was so bad that he couldn’t wait to conclude the investigation before notifying veterans.